Knowledge graphSettings

 Related chapters

-• System Design Primer (short summary) - provides foundational templates for requirements framing and constraint analysis in rate-limiter design.
+• System Design Primer (short summary) - provides a baseline framework for requirements, constraints, and bottleneck analysis in rate-limiter design.

 • System Design Interview - Alex Xu - contains the classic interview breakdown of rate limiting algorithms and practical trade-offs.

-• Acing the System Design Interview - adds alternative placement options for distributed rate limiting in real systems.
+• Acing the System Design Interview - adds practical deployment options for rate limiting in distributed systems.

 • API Gateway - shows the primary production layer where rate limiting is typically enforced centrally.